cvs-health/testaro/README.md

 Testaro can poll servers for jobs to be performed.

-An instance of Testaro is an _agent_ and has an identifier specified by `process.env.AGENT`.
+An instance of Testaro is an _agent_ and has an identifier specified by `AGENT`.
 A Testaro instance identifies itself when polling servers, allowing servers to decide whether to give the instance a job to do.

-The URLs polled by Testaro are specified by `process.env.JOB_URLS`.
+The URLs polled by Testaro are specified by `JOB_URLS`.
 The format of that environment variable is a `+`-delimited list of URLs, including schemes.
 If one of the URLs is `https://testrunner.org/a11ytest/api/job`, and if a Testaro instance has the agent ID `tester3`, then a job request is a `GET` request to `https://testrunner.org/a11ytest/api/job?agent=tester3`.

 Once a Testaro instance obtains a network job, Testaro performs it and adds the result data to the job, which then becomes the job report.
 Testaro sends the report in a `POST` request to the URL specified by the `sendReportTo` property of the job.